 Cities and urbanized areas are generally hotter than the surrounding countryside.
 In some instances, much hotter.
 This discrepancy, known as the urban heat island (“UHI”) effect, occurs for a number of reasons, but it can largely be attribute to the greater presence of asphalt and concrete in urban areas.
 A recent study done by researchers at the University of Georgia analyzed land uses in the 50 largest metropolitan areas of the country and not only validated this idea, but provided evidence of a direct relationship between the contiguity of developed parcels of land and the UHI effect.

-Generally speaking, when an urban area has a greater contiguity of developed parcels of land it experiences a more extreme UHI effect.
-The researchers found that increasing the urban spatial contiguity by 10 percent is predicted to increase the minimum temperature average annual urban heat island intensity by between .3 degrees Celsius and .4 degrees Celsius.
-Simply put, the study shows that parcels of open, natural land have a huge impact on lowering the concentration of heat that builds up in urban, developed areas.
+Generally speaking, as cities create more contiguous pieces of developed land they experience a greater UHI effect.
+The researchers found that increasing the urban spatial contiguity by 10 percent is predicted to increase the minimum temperature average annual urban heat island intensity by between .3°C and .4°C. Simply put, the study shows that parcels of open, natural land have a huge impact on lowering the concentration of heat that builds up in urban, developed areas.

 This probably doesn’t come as much of a surprise as walking across that huge parking lot in the middle of summer sometimes requires several water breaks.
-Trees not only provide direct shade from sunlight, but prevent the absorption and release of heat by concrete throughout the day.
+Trees provide direct shade from sunlight and prevent the absorption and release of heat by concrete throughout the day.
 Not only do grasses and other plants absorb much less heat than asphalt and concrete, they also release cooler, moister air through transpiration.
-In fact, some cities, mainly in the western and southwestern parts of the country, have temperatures that are cooler than the surrounding landscapes partially due to this occurrence.
+In fact, some cities, mainly in more arid western part of the country, have temperatures that are cooler than the surrounding landscapes partially due to this occurrence.

 While the study validates the existing scientific consensus that developed land causes hotter air temperatures than undeveloped land, the real value in the study is what it apparently disproves: there is no statistically significant correlation between population and urban heat island intensities.
 Meaning areas with lower population densities and areas with higher population densities could see the same temperature deviations from their surrounding natural landscapes.